wxsd-sales/early-one-button-to-push/README.md

 - Set the target devices as [shared devices](https://help.webex.com/en-US/article/1mqb9cb/Add-Shared-Devices-and-Services-to-a-Workspace).
 - [Docker installed](https://docs.docker.com/engine/install/) and running on a Windows (via WSL2), macOS, or Linux machine.

-Open a new terminal window and follow the instructions below.
+Open a new terminal window and follow the instructions below to setup the project locally for development/demo.

 1. Clone this repository and change directory
    ```